oyousaf/oyousaf/README.md

-# Hey, I’m Omar 👋
+# Hey, I'm Omar 👋

-I'm a **Freelance Web Developer** dedicated to crafting responsive, accessible, and visually engaging websites and web applications that deliver genuine value to users.
+I'm a **Freelance Web Developer** specialising in the design and development of responsive, accessible, and visually refined websites and web applications that deliver tangible value to users and businesses.

-Since completing my degree, I’ve continued to develop my skills through both self-initiated projects and **freelance work for real clients**, producing production-ready websites tailored to specific business needs.
+My work combines **thoughtful interface design, robust engineering, and considered user experience**, with an emphasis on creating digital products that are intuitive, performant, maintainable, and built to a production-ready standard.

+Alongside developing my own projects, I work with **real clients to translate individual requirements and business objectives into effective web solutions**, taking projects from initial concept and technical planning through to implementation, refinement, and deployment.

+I continually expand my technical expertise through hands-on development, experimentation with modern technologies, and the practical demands of building software intended for real-world use.
 ---

 ## 🚀 Tech Stack

-- 💻 **Languages**: JavaScript, HTML5, CSS3
+- 💻 **Languages**: JavaScript, TypeScript, HTML5, CSS3
-- ⚛️ **Frontend**: React, Next.js, Vue, TypeScript, Tailwind CSS, Framer Motion
+- ⚛️ **Frontend**: React, Next.js, Vue, Nuxt, Astro, Vite, Tailwind CSS, Motion
-- 🛠 **Backend & Tools**: Node.js, Appwrite, Express, Railway, RESTful, Supabase, Vercel, MongoDB
+- 🛠 **Backend & Tools**: Node.js, Nitro, Express, Medusa, Prisma, Railway, RESTful, Supabase, Vercel, MongoDB
 - 👇 **State Management & Testing**: Zustand, Postman

 ---

 ## 💡 Projects

-Here are a few things I’ve built recently — they can all be viewed via my [portfolio website](https://oyousaf.dev)!
+Here are a few things I've built recently — they can all be viewed via my [portfolio website](https://oyousaf.dev)!

-- 🚗 `ams`: A slick used car dealership SPA developed using Next.js, Appwrite, Framer Motion and Tailwind
+- 🚗 `ams`: A used car dealership platform with an AI-powered chat assistant, built using Next.js, Motion, and Tailwind CSS
-- 💼 `astra-ai`: A web app for tracking job applications developed using Next.js, TypeScript, Tailwind, Framer Motion, Node.js, Prisma, PostgreSQL, Railway and Vercel
+- 🛒 `legxcy`: A full stack ecommerce app developed using React 19, Vite, Motion, Tailwind, Supabase, Stripe and Zustand
-- 🚲 `legxcy`: A full stack ecommerce app developed using Next.js, Tailwind, Framer Motion, Supabase, Cloudinary and Stripe
+- 🚘 `hxmza`: A car rental platform built using Next.js, Motion, React 19 and Tailwind CSS
-- 👓 `pollards`: A full stack appointment management system developed using Next.js, Appwrite, Twilio, TypeScript and Tailwind
+- 🎨 `awisee`: A full site rebuild for a design agency, developed using Astro, React, TypeScript and Tailwind CSS
-- 🌤️ `weather`: A simple weather app built using Vue 3.5, Tailwind and OpenWeatherAPI
+- 💼 `astra-ai`: A web app for tracking job applications, built using Next.js, TypeScript, Tailwind CSS, Motion and Prisma

 These projects reflect my ability to liaise with clients, interpret briefs, and deliver polished solutions that align with both functional and branding requirements.